 The objective is to plan, implement and educate students, parents and the community about issues of self-protection, knowledge of pedestrian rules, stranger awareness situations and bicycle safety rules and the importance of recognizing dangers.
 All can be practiced in a simulated real-like environment, Safety Village.

 During the School year, the pedestrian safety program is presented to Kindergarten classes from middle of August to November and the end of March to June at the Safety Village.
 The stranger awareness program is presented at the schools from November to March.
-All programs are scheduled.
+All programs are scheduled and appointments must be made.

 Since education before, rather than after, an emergency is substantially more beneficial to life safety, the goal of the Survive Alive House is to prepare the public in proper and safe reactions to an actual fire in their home.
 Although the survival techniques practiced are reactive measures, many other proactive fire and life safety concepts are presented concurrently.
 These programs are conducted in the classroom and a two story house with simulated smoke and fire.
 The Fort Wayne Fire Department instructs these programs.
 3 rd graders are scheduled during the school year.
-All programs are scheduled.
+All programs are scheduled and appointments must be made.
+For additional information on the Survive Alive House, please click here to visit the Fort Wayne Fire Department’s website.